thiagosoutodev/to-do-list-web-app/README.md

 # to-Do List App (EN)

 This web application is a task manager with a checkbox feature and the four basic operations of a simple CRUD system.
+Deploy link: <https://thiagosoutodev.github.io/toDoListProject/>.

 ---